Global dynamics of a Lotka-Volterra competition patch model: Introduction

 The results established here resemble the corresponding ones for the reaction-diffusion-advection Lokta-Volterra competition model on a continuous spatial domain:

-Here $u(x, t)$ and $v(x, t)$ are the population densities of two competing species at location $x \in \Omega$ and time $t$ respectively; the habitat $\Omega$ is a connected bounded smooth domain in $\R^N$ for $N\ge 1$.
+Here $u(x, t)$ and $v(x, t)$ are the population densities of two competing species at location $x \in \Omega$ and time $t$ respectively; { $Q$ is used to describe the advection direction of the species; $\alpha_u$ and $\alpha_v$ are the advection rates}; the habitat $\Omega$ is a connected bounded smooth domain in $\R^N$ for $N\ge 1$; { $n$ is the outward unit normal vector of the boundary $\partial\Omega$}.
 The combined effect of dispersal rates and environmental heterogeneity on the global dynamics of \eqref{RD} have been studied extensively in recent years in, for example, \cite{dockery1998evolution,he2013effects,he2016global,hutson2005convergence,hutson2003competing,hutson2003evolution,lam2012uniqueness,Lou,Ni2020}.
 For the diffusive case of $\alpha_u=\alpha_v=0$ (corresponding to symmetric $L$ in \eqref{main1}), the global dynamics of \eqref{RD} with weak competition $bc\leq 1$ has been completely classified in \cite{he2016global}; and a similar classification for the general case of $\alpha_u,\alpha_v\ne 0$ (corresponding to asymmetric $L$ in \eqref{main1}) was also achieved in \cite{zhou2018global} under the assumption of $\mu_u/\alpha_u=\mu_v/\alpha_v>0$.
-We refer interested readers to the review articles \cite{lam2020selected,lou2008some} and books \cite{cantrell2004spatial, hess, ni2011mathematics} for more results for \eqref{RD}.
-Our results here are proved under the similar framework as the ones in \cite{he2016global,zhou2018global}, but for the discrete patch model \eqref{main1}.
-We show the effect of dispersal through the connection matrix $L$, instead of a diffusion-advection operator as in \eqref{RD}, and we utilize the graph-theoretic approach in \cite{li2010global} to bridge the gap between symmetry and asymmetry of $L$.
-Many of our results are new and the first of its kind for competition models in a discrete spatial landscape (i.e., a patchy environment), even for the case $n=2$.
-Our results also extend the ones in \cite{Slavik2020} which assumes $L$ to be symmetric.
+We refer interested readers to the review articles \cite{lam2020selected,lou2008some} and books \cite{cantrell2004spatial, hess, ni2011mathematics} for more results for \eqref{RD}. { Our intention to prove that every coexistence equilibrium if exists is linearly stable except for the case when $bc=1$ is motivated by \cite{he2016global,zhou2018global}, and our classification results are stated in a similar fashion as those in \cite{he2016global,zhou2018global}.
+Here, we utilize the graph-theoretic approach in \cite{li2010global} to bridge the gap between symmetry and asymmetry of the connection matrix $L$.
+We remark that the patch model \eqref{main1} may not be considered simply as a discretization of the reaction-diffusion equation models in \cite{he2016global,zhou2018global}, especially when $L$ is not symmetric.
+For example, the patches configured as a directed tree graph describing the dynamics of species in river networks (see e.g. Figure~\ref{fig2}(c) ) is within the scope of our considerations which seems not to be covered by reaction-diffusion models in \cite{he2016global,zhou2018global}. }